bobanetwork/boba_legacy/boba_examples/nft_bridging/README.md

 #### Registering pair on NFT Bridges
 Finally, to enable your contracts to be used on the NFT Bridge contracts - register the L1ERC721/L2ERC721 pair on both the L1/L2NFTBridge contracts.
 For the sake of this tutorial - you should be able to complete this step on the local stack (with the priv key on env.example)
-However, doing this on prod environments - would need help from the operators of the NFT Briges
+However, *doing this on prod environments - would need help from the operators of the NFT Briges* Please Reach out to the team in order to register your ERC721 pair on the official Boba NFT Bridges on Mainnet/Rinkeby

 ```
 And registered the L2ERC721 and L1ERC721 to the NFTBridges!